How to Choose the Right Font for Your Website

 Mane theme with Montserrat font

 What type you will choose largely depends on your target audience and the mood that you want to evoke with your font design.
-Generally, serif typefaces are used with the intention to bring forward a more formal and elegant tone.
+Generally, serif typefaces are used with the intention to bring forward a more formal and elegant tone, which is why you will often find them among many elegant fonts.
 Though they can also be used to give an alternative look to your web page, and can often be found in magazines and within the fashion industry.

 Sans fonts, on the other hand, most often symbolize minimalism, simplicity and straightforwardness.
 However, one of the great characteristics of sans serif fonts is that they are highly flexible.
 For example, if paired with an old style typeface, a sans serif can take on its qualities, in turn giving off a more traditional vibe.